synapticloop/panl/README.md

 - New Features
   - Added in lookahead query handler for Solr panl including panl results viewer lookahead
   - Added in `OR SEPARATOR` facets so that `OR` facets can be separated with a string and only have one LPSE code.
+  - Added in `solr.numrows.maximum` property so that this will always be the limit to the number of results returned.

 - Bug fixes